yuzhounh/Open-with-Cursor/README.md

 ## Features

 - Adds "Open with Cursor" option to the context menu for files, folders, and folder backgrounds
+- Adds "通过 Cursor 打开" option to the context menu similarly if the system default language is Chinese

 ## Usage